Understanding the 9 Teacher Enneagram Types

 Type 5: The Investigator

-You love to find ways to help your students succeed.
-And you have a ton of great strategies in the classroom.
+You love to find ways to help your students succeed and have a ton of great strategies in the classroom.

-My recommendations to be your best teacher self are to connect with other teachers and let go of certain challenges in the classroom, such as if students might be acting out.
+Use your curiosity appropriately.
+Let go of certain challenges in the classroom, such as if students might be acting out.
 Give them a little bit of grace!
+Don’t try to solve every problem on your own, and above all don’t be nosy!

 the investigator